furkanbct/random-four-operation-generator/README.md

 # Unity Random Four Operation Generator
 ## About
-This code will generate random operation based on the difficulty and game mode you give
+This code generates random operation and 3 wrong options suitable to operation based on the difficulty and game mode you give
 ## Usage

 * ```OperationManager.GetNewOperation(25, OperationManager.Mode.Addiction)``` ----- Generates addiction operation involving numbers from 1 to 25 etc. ```16 + 25 = ?```